Without a doubt, healthy blood flow is absolutely essential for optimal brain function and mental health.

 A lot of these methods have been significantly helpful to me.

 Exercise is one of the best and most accessible ways to increase brain blood flow and circulation.

 Research shows that moderate exercise increases blood flow to the brain by as much as 15% (1).

-And you don’t even need to work out intensely.
+And you don’t even need to work out intensely to increase blood flow to your brain.

-Simply walking for 30 minutes at a brisk pace, three or four times each week, is good enough to get more blood and oxygen to the brain and reap the benefits (2).
+Simply walking for 30 minutes at a brisk pace, three or four times each week, is good enough to get more blood and oxygen to your brain and reap the benefits (2).

 In fact, the foot’s impact on the ground while walking sends pressure waves through the arteries, which sends more blood and oxygen to the brain (3).

-So not surprisingly, many brain health experts recommend exercise as their number one piece of advice for optimal brain health.
+So not surprisingly, exercise is recommended by many brain health experts and it’s often their number one piece of advice for optimal brain health.

 My usual advice is to find a sport or exercise routine that you enjoy, so that you’ll stick with it consistently.

 2. Cold Exposure

 Exposing yourself to cold can also help you get more blood flowing to your brain.

 Research shows that putting your hand in ice water for one minute can significantly increase the speed of blood flow to the brain (6-8).